-> City on a Hill – Williamson
+City on a Hill – Williamson (Recurring Donation)

-> City on a Hill is a vision project of World Wide Village that will clearly help fulfill this mission.
+City on a Hill is a vision project of World Wide Village that will clearly help fulfill this mission.
 In building sustainable communities, World Wide Village always seeks the input of local Haitian leaders before undertaking a project.
 The vision for City on a Hill came out of a meeting between WWV staff and local Haitian leaders & pastors.
 World Wide Village asked the following questions:

 - What are your goals for your community and what would make life better?

 - How can WWV come alongside and help you attain those goals?

 These ongoing discussions have led to vision behind City on a Hill – providing healthcare, increased agriculture, vocational training and better housing for the people in Williamson, Haiti.
 In helping to provide these resources, World Wide Village also seeks to be the light of Christ.
 “You are the light of the world.
 A city set on a hill cannot be hidden.”
 Matthew 5:14

 Donate to City on a Hill Medical Center!

 City on a Hill – Medical Clinic (Recurring Donation)

 Contribute to the CITY ON A HILL MEDICAL CLINIC in Williamson (Recurring Donation).

 City on a Hill – Medical Clinic (One-Time Donation)